-9. No later than three months from the date of the issuance of this decision, and consistent with the requirements stated in Section 3.3 of this decision, San Diego Gas & Electric Company and Southern California Gas Company shall prepare and submit a selection proposal to the Safety and Enforcement Division (SED), and a list of at least three qualified independent auditors willing to perform the audit of Line 1600 records.
-The SED shall be responsible for reviewing the bids, interviewing the short list of independent auditors, selecting the winning bidder, and overseeing the audit.
+10. No later than three months from the date of the issuance of this decision, and consistent with the requirements stated in Section 3.3 of this decision, San Diego Gas & Electric Company and Southern California Gas Company shall file and serve a proposal with three qualified independent auditors to perform an audit of Line 1600 records.
+The Commission's Safety and Enforcement Division shall be responsible for reviewing the bids, interviewing the three independent auditors, selecting the winning bidder, overseeing the audit, and implementing recommendations.

-10. The criteria listed below for consideration in selecting an auditor are adopted:
+11. The criteria listed below for consideration in selecting an auditor are adopted:

-a.
-Previous experience in auditing utilities' technical records and data;
+- a.
+Previous experience in auditing utilities' technical records and data; - b.

-- b.
 Capacity to handle an audit of the requirements in the allotted time; and - c.
 Independence from San Diego Gas & Electric Company and Southern California Gas Company.

-11. Southern California Gas Company and San Diego Gas & Electric Company (Applicants) shall enter into a contract with the winning bidder at their expense.
-Applicants shall file a Tier 1 Advice Letter with the executed contract and audit budget to the Energy Division no later than five business days after the contract is executed.
+12. Southern California Gas Company and San Diego Gas & Electric Company (Applicants) shall enter into a contract with the winning bidder at the Applicants' expense.
+Applicants shall submit the final contract and audit budget to the Commission's Safety and Enforcement Division as a Tier 1 Advice Letter no later than five business days after the contract is executed.